 For example, if a nurse is interested in a teaching or administrative position, a BSN will be the minimum qualification required.

 Why Should you Earn a BSN?
 It May Be a Requirement in 2020

-While every degree matters, higher education open more doors.
+While every degree matters, higher education opens more doors.
 Your nursing career depends on your personal choices and professional desires.
 Keep in mind that holding the BSN degree won’t be just an option for long.
 If you find yourself choosing one program over the other, you should consider your future and what will benefit you in the long run.

-If you are already a registered nurse and would like to advance your nursing career, consider enrolling in an RN to BSN Bridge program at Nightingale College, which will broaden your nursing knowledge and skills plus advance your career opportunities.
+If you are already a registered nurse and would like to advance your nursing career, consider enrolling in an RN to BSN Bridge Program at Nightingale College, which will broaden your nursing knowledge and skills plus advance your career opportunities.

 Read the complete guide about the Bachelor of Science in Nursing here.